ayorogamble/QTranslate-Fixed/README.md

 The goal is simple: **download, install, configure your network if necessary, and use QTranslate normally.**

 ### Installation
+### Downloads

+Official builds are distributed only through this repository's GitHub Releases section.

+This README intentionally does not contain direct links to executable or archived files.

 1. Open the Releases section of this repository and select the latest release.
 2. Download the installer from the release assets.